albrow/zoom/README.md

 - Add a --host flag to benchmarks and tests
 - Improve sort/limit/offset performance by using custom indeces
-- Add Filter and Count modifiers to FindAllQuery
+- Add Filter and Count modifiers to MultiModelQuery
 - Support AND and OR operators on Filters
 - Support combining queries into a single transaction
 - Use scripting to reduce round-trip latencies in queries